Broadcasting in Ad Hoc Multiple Access Channels: Limitations on deterministic broadcasting

 We show next that bounded packet latency cannot be obtained by a deterministic algorithm for the model of ad-hoc channels when injection rate equals~$3/4$.
 We prepare for the proof of this fact by considering a construction of an execution for any fixed algorithm~$\cA$ and a $1$-activating adversary of a type $(\frac{3}{4},b)$, where $b\ge 2$.

-The adversary will inject packets into any station only once at the time of this station's initialization.
+In this execution, the adversary will inject packets into any station only once at the time of this station's initialization.
 A station is activated with either one or two packets.
 When a station transmits a packet, then we assume that the stations executing the algorithm learn if it was the last packet or there are more pending packet in this station.
 This helps the algorithm and not the adversary.

-If a certain round is not checked for the possibility of a station being activated in this round by providing an opportunity to transmit at least one packet, then there exists an execution in which a station \emph{does} get activated in this round indeed and its packets are never heard on the channel.
-This observation is represented formally as follows, for an execution of a broadcast algorithm on an ad hoc channel.
-We say that \emph{a round~$v$ is tried in round~$s$} of the constructed execution if either \begin{enumerate} \item[(1)] a station got activated in round~$v$ and it transmits its packet in round~$s$, or
+Should a certain round were not checked for the possibility of a station being activated in this round by providing an opportunity to transmit at least one packet, then there would exist an execution in which a station \emph{is} activated in this round but its packets are never heard on the channel.
+This observation is represented formally as follows.